jimmy-owoa/just-encrypt/README.md

 # Just Encrypt

-The simplest gem for encrypt and decrypt data, you only need to set a secret password to your credentials.
+The simplest gem to encrypt and decrypt data, you only need to set a secret password to your credentials.

 # Getting started
 JustEncrypt works with Rails 5.2 onwards.
 Add the following line to your Gemfile: